 - Experian and the Data Guarantee:

 - Further to clause 8.1 above, as part of the partnership between Auto Trader and Experian, Experian shall provide a data guarantee to Advertisers in respect of Permitted Vehicles subject to and in accordance with the Experian Terms.
 It is a condition of the provision of the data guarantee that Advertisers comply with the Experian Terms.
 The data guarantee detailed in the Experian Terms is provided directly by Experian (not Auto Trader) to Advertisers on the terms of the Experian Terms.
 Any enforcement of such data guarantee by an Advertiser must be undertaken directly against Experian on the basis of the Experian Terms and Auto Trader shall have no liability to Advertisers in respect of the data guarantee.
 It is a minimum requirement of Experian that the data guarantee is only available to an Advertiser in respect of a Check which was carried out by such Advertiser prior to the purchase of a Permitted Vehicle to which such data guarantee is intended to cover.
 Please see the Experian Terms below for further details.

 - To enable Experian to verify any Advertiser claims in respect of the data guarantee referred to above, Auto Trader is required to disclose to Experian relevant information confirming the relevant Advertiser’s identity for the purposes of such verification.
 On the basis that an Advertiser will benefit from such disclosure of relevant information, and to enable Auto Trader to comply with these Rules and ensure any data guarantee claim is properly verified, Auto Trader will disclose such relevant information to Experian upon request for the purpose of verification of any Advertiser claims in respect of the data guarantee only, and Auto Trader shall procure that Experian complies with all applicable law in respect of the processing and storage of such information.
-If any Advertiser does not wish such relevant information to be disclosed for such purposes it should contact its relevant Auto Trader Account Manager accordingly, but Advertiser understands and accepts that by doing so it may prejudice the validity of the data guarantee provided by Experian.
+If any Advertiser does not wish such relevant information to be disclosed for such purposes it should inform its relevant Auto Trader Account Manager accordingly, but Advertiser understands and accepts that by doing so it may prejudice the validity of the data guarantee provided by Experian.

 - The data guarantee referred to above expressly excludes any claims in respect of Supplemental Data as defined in the Experian Terms below.
 This means that the data guarantee does not apply to data contained within the Check Results which is not originally sourced by Experian.